 Agents#

-Compose multiple tools behind a single agent manifest.
+Compose tools, skills, and knowledge behind a single agent manifest.

 What is an “agent”?#

-An agent is a composition layer: it declares which tools it can call.
+An agent is a composition layer: it declares which tools, skills, and knowledge packages it can use.
 The agent manifest doesn’t execute code itself.
-It is a package artifact that enumerates tools (with versions/ranges), prompt examples, and future reserved references so the CLI/SDKs can resolve, install, and expose the tool graph to your agent runtime.
+It is a package artifact that enumerates package dependencies, prompt examples, and future reserved references so the CLI and SDKs can resolve, install, and expose the graph to your agent runtime.

-• Defines capability surface by listing tools the agent may invoke.
+• Defines capability surface by listing the packages the agent may use.

 • Drives deterministic installs via agent.lock (package identity + integrity + relationships).